2020 Budget

 5) build off road bike path/bridge to cross the Otonabee River (at the Riverview Zoo) and near the Naval Club to reduce carbon fuel emissions!
 Residents will walk or ride bikes to recreation areas instead of driving their vehicles, if there is a safe alternative.

-E. S. over 4 years ago
+E. S. almost 5 years ago

 Fiscal responsibility and transparency.
 The compilers of the city budget should actively seek opportunities to reduce costs and find efficiencies in order to be good stewards of the money contributed by the community.